alephium/www/src/content/news/alephium-multisig-gui-is-here-4b23bec7e2f/index.md

 #### The Alephium Toolkit: A Guide to Creating a Multisig Wallet

 _Multisignature wallets are essential to a maturing infrastructure, as they provide more granularity & security in managing \$ALPH wallets.
-The core-team is very happy to unveil the Multisig Wallet Creation tool, the first in the_ <a href="https://alephium.github.io/alephium-toolkit/" data-href="https://alephium.github.io/alephium-toolkit/"><em>Alephium Toolkit</em></a>_!_
+The core-team is very happy to unveil the Multisig Wallet Creation tool, the first in the_ <a href="https://alephium.github.io/alephium-toolkit/" ><em>Alephium Toolkit</em></a>_!_

 #### **Why use a Multisig?**

 A multisig (multi-signature) wallet in cryptocurrency is used for enhanced security and joint control of assets.
 It requires multiple signatures to authorize a transaction, making it harder for attackers to access funds.
 It’s useful for people or organizations needing consensus before spending, serves as a backup solution if one key is lost, helps in regulatory compliance, and reduces the single point of failure risk associated with single key wallets.

 Whether you want to have a setup where more than one person is in charge of funds (for example when funds belong to a company or association), or you want to have multiple keys for your own wallet, it is a good security practice to have it in a multisig wallet.
-We’ve talked about it <a href="https://medium.com/@alephium/ttxoo-2-the-road-to-self-custody-cfea4ae89444" data-href="https://medium.com/@alephium/ttxoo-2-the-road-to-self-custody-cfea4ae89444">in the past</a>!
+We’ve talked about it <a href="https://medium.com/@alephium/ttxoo-2-the-road-to-self-custody-cfea4ae89444" >in the past</a>!

 Use the following guide to create a multisig wallet, and learn how to prepare transactions, sign and send them.
 Do not hesitate to let us know if you have any questions in our [Discord](/discord).